Ladies and Gentlemen... Mr. Leonard Cohen

 Ladies and Gentlemen...
 Mr. Leonard Cohen is a 1965 National Film Board of Canada documentary about Leonard Cohen, co-directed by Don Owen and Donald Brittain, written by Brittain and produced by John Kemeny.

 The documentary captures Cohen's career as a noted poet and novelist before he launched his career as a singer-songwriter in 1967.
 The original idea for the film had involved documenting a tour of Canadian poets, including Irving Layton and Earle Birney; however, that idea was abandoned when the filmmakers decided the other poets would not serve as charismatic film subjects.

 Contents

-Shot and edited in the Direct Cinema style, the filmmakers follow Cohen through his hometown of Montreal, Quebec, as he moves from poetry readings at McGill University, Cohen's alma mater, to a television appearance with his friend and fellow poet Irving Layton and host Pierre Burton, to his childhood home sitting with his mother, to his "three-dollar-a-night hotel room" in a shady part of the city.
+Shot and edited in the Direct Cinema style, the filmmakers follow Cohen through his hometown of Montreal, Quebec, as he moves from poetry readings at McGill University, Cohen's alma mater, to a television appearance with his friend and fellow poet Irving Layton and host Pierre Berton, to his childhood home sitting with his mother, to his "three-dollar-a-night hotel room" in a shady part of the city.
 The audio is a mix of traditional voice-over, interviews with Cohen, along with Cohen's own poetry.
 The poems read are mostly taken from The Spice-Box of Earth and Flowers for Hitler, including: